-- Stay 2m apart from anyone you do not live with
+- Stay 2m apart from anyone you do not live with.

-- Wash your hands regularly
+- Wash or sanitise your hands regularly.

 - If you test positive, continue to stay at home for at least 10 days and until you feel better.
-Members of your household should stay at home for 10 days, even if they don't have symptoms.
+Everyone you live with should stay at home for 10 days, even if they don't have symptoms.